 where $\mL$ is some set of positive integers (e.g., the primes in a dyadic interval).
 This $A(\chi')$ has size $\approx |\mL|^2$ when $\chi' = \chi$, and should typically obey square-root cancellation when $\chi' \neq \chi$.

-Inspired by this, we construct a general amplifier for irreducible representations of a finite non-abelian group $G$---which is to the best of our knowledge the first instance of such a construction, and which might find applications to other problems.
+Inspired by this, we construct a general amplifier for irreducible representations of a finite non-abelian group $G$.
+This is to the best of our knowledge the first instance of such a construction, and might find applications to other problems.
 We set

-where $\|\cdot\|_{S^2}$ denotes the Frobenius norm of a map (which is the $\ell^2$ norm of its singular values), and $\mL$ is a well-chosen subset of $G$.
-It is most convenient to pick $\mL$ to be a normal subgroup of $G$; note that when $G = \SL_2(\Z/c\Z)$, this is only possible if $c$ is composite.
-We will in fact pick
+where $\|\cdot\|_{S^2}$ denotes the Frobenius norm of a map (the $\ell^2$ norm of its singular values), and $\mL$ is a well-chosen subset of $G$.
+It is most convenient to pick $\mL$ to be a normal subgroup of $G$ (with this choice, the amplifier is actually related to the multiplicity of $\rho'$ in a certain induced representation depending on $\rho$; see the proof of \cref{prop:amplification}).
+The normal subgroups of $G = \SL_2(\Z/c\Z)$ depend on the factorization of $c$, and we pick

 for a suitable divisor $d$ of $c$.
 The result of this amplification argument for the sixth moment of singular values is a bound of the shape (see \cref{prop:amplification})